belak/blog/content/about.md

 ## Made with

-This site was built using [hugo](https://gohugo.io) and a modified version of the theme from [BitCannon](http://bitcannon.net/).
+This site was built using [hugo](https://gohugo.io).
 Penguin icon made by [Freepik](https://www.flaticon.com/authors/freepik) from [Flaticon](http://www.flaticon.com).